Apple aiming for immaculate images in AR glasses & VR headset

 Three of the five are chiefly concerned with making sure that the image presented to a user is crisp and clear, with even lighting and sufficient brightness.
 Each is also concerned with how this can be accomplished within the constraints of a head-mounted display.

 Displaying high resolution AR or VR images

-"Waveguided Display Systems," US Patent No. 20200089014, specifically covers a way of getting high quality images without the head-mounted display being nose-heavy with cumbersome equipment.
+"Waveguided Display Systems," specifically covers a way of getting high quality images without the head-mounted display being nose-heavy with cumbersome equipment.

 "Electronic devices with displays may be used to display content for a user," it explains.
 "If care is not taken, the components used in displaying content for a user in an electronic device may be unsightly and bulky and may not exhibit desired levels of optical performance."

 VR gets around this by dividing the projector that creates the image, and the lens that the user sees through.
 For an Augmented Reality system, that image is combined with that of the real world that the user is looking at.
 Routing the AR image, and combining it with the real one, relies on an optical system called a waveguide.
 Apple plans to embed "beam splitter structures" to keep the different light levels from AR and reality consistent.

 "An electronic device may have a display that emits image light, a waveguide, and an input coupler that couples the image light into the waveguide," continues the patent.
 "The beam splitter structures may replicate the beams across two dimensions (e.g., across the lateral area of the waveguide).
 In this way, an eye box may be provided with uniform-intensity light from the display across its area and for a wide field of view."

 This waveguide patent is credited to ten inventors, including Guolin Peng, Eric J. Hansotte, and four more who also share credit on the previous "Optical Systems for Displays" patent.